 - EP specifies 98.5% to 101.0% (dried substance) by potentiometric titration in non-aqueous medium.

-For a broader explanation of what USP/EP grade nicotine means and why purity matters, see our explainer.
+For a broader explanation of what USP/EP grade nicotine means and why purity matters at a fundamental level, see our full explainer.

 Where the Standards Actually Diverge